 - New reporting rules in the form of IFRS 16 are to be applied by Balco.
 IFRS 16 requires that assets and liabilities attributable to all leasing agreements, with exception of short-term leases or leases involving low value assets, be reported in the balance sheet.
-The Group's balance sheet total has increased by 13 MSEK as a con- - The Nomination Committee proposes Tomas Johansson as new Board Chairman to succeed Lennart, who has declined re-election, and that Mikael Andersson be elected as a new director in place of Percy Calissendorff, who declined re-election.
+The Group's balance sheet total has increased by 13 MSEK as a consequence of the implementation of IFRS 16. - The Nomination Committee proposes Tomas Johansson as new Board Chairman to succeed Lennart, who has declined re-election, and that Mikael Andersson be elected as a new director in place of Percy Calissendorff, who declined re-election. - The Board proposes that the annual general meeting adopt a dividend of 2.00 SEK per share. - In order to strengthen future business development and growth possibilities, former CFO Fredrik Hall has been appointed as Head of Business Development and Michael Grindborn has been recruited as the new CFO.